maibrittbergh/statisticalmanual/statisticalintroduction.md

 2. For Inference

 Oftentimes we want to assess the relation between y and x ($x_1, x_2,..., x_n$).
-In this case it is our goal to find out what f is although we dont want to make predictions for y.
+In this case, it is our goal to find out what f is although we don’t want to make predictions for y.

-Of course there is modeling consisting of prediction and inference at the same time as well.
+Of course, there is modeling consisting of prediction and inference at the same time as well.
 Depending on our goal or problem we can think of different ways to specify f.
-A linear model allows assumptions of statistical inference on first sight but might not always be appropriate for predictions.
+A linear model allows assumptions of statistical inference at first sight but might not always be appropriate for predictions.

-## Section 4: The Linear model
+## Section 5: The Linear model

 ### The Error

-As mentioned above (Section 3) $\hat{y}(x)$ clarifies that we speak about a prediction of y (dependent on x).
-It is important to keep in mind that the predictors/ parameters are unknown and need to estimated in a way that the resulting model fits the data as good as possible.
-**As good as possible** can also be expresses numerically by determining the error:
+As mentioned above (Section 4) $\hat{y}(x)$ clarifies that we speak about a prediction of y (dependent on x).
+It is important to keep in mind that the predictors/ parameters are unknown and need to be estimated in a way that the resulting model fits the data as well as possible. **As well as possible** can also be expressed numerically by determining the error:

 $e_i=y_i-\hat{y}_i$.
 (4.3)

-To avoid the problem that negative residuals cancel out the positive residuals the **RSS: residual sum of sqaures is defined**:
+To avoid the problem that negative residuals cancel out the positive residuals the **RSS: residual sum of squares is defined**:

 $RSS=e_1^2+e_2^2+...e_n^2$ (4.4)

-By minimizing the **RSS** we obtain the best $w_0$ and $w_1$, this is described be the **Linear Least Squares Approach**:
+By minimizing the **RSS** we obtain the best $w_0$ and $w_1$, this is described by the **Linear Least Squares Approach**:

 $w_1=\frac{\sum_{i=1}^{n} (x_i-\overline{x})(y_i-\overline{y}}{\sum_{i=1}^{n} (x_i-\overline{x})^2}$
 (5)

 $w_0=\overline{y}-w_1\overline{x}$ (4.5)

-### From the Function to a model
+### From the Function to a Model

-From our assumptions (Section 1) we were assuming that there is a relationship between x and y: $y= f(X)+ε$.
-Furthermore we believe that the data and therefore f(x) can be represented by a linear function.
+We were assuming (Section 1) that there is a relationship between x and
+y: $y= f(X)+ε$.
+Furthermore, we believe that the data and therefore f(x) can be represented by a linear function.
 The term “linear” refers to the linear model parameters/ coefficients.

 A linear model is constructed from a linear function: $y = w_0 + w_1* x$ (4.1)